GDGCatania/AlfredIRC/README.md

 Edit `access.json` for give your irc user the permission to send command to the bot

-To run del bot you can do in two way:
+To run the bot you can do in two way:

 * Running `python alfredirc.py` will run the bot in foregroud
 * Running `start_bot.sh` will run the bot in backgroud